Is Venmo Safe? What You Need To Know

 Linked Bank Account

-Many people ask, “Is Venmo safe to use with a bank account?”
-One reason you can rest easy is because Venmo sends money using your linked bank account or credit card, but it keeps your external account information anonymous.
+Many people ask, “Is Venmo safe to link to a bank account?”
+One reason you can rest easy is that Venmo sends money using your linked bank account or credit card, but it keeps your external account information anonymous.

 All the recipient will see is a payment labeled as Venmo.
 As for the money you receive, it sits in Venmo until you spend it, send it to someone or choose to transfer it to your linked bank account.